 This clear and simple video clip on how the brain responds to pain is for those clients who cope with chronic pain on a daily basis.
 My posting on this subject is prompted by one of my clients who set out to discover as much as he could about managing chronic pain.
 After feeling largely frustrated … Read More

-It’s exam time for many of my clients – students both young and old.
-They may find this article on how to learn, useful. http://bigthink.com/neurobonkers/assessing-the-evidence-for-the-one-thing-you-never-get-taught-in-school-how-to-learn Good luck with exams and happy summer holidays to follow.
+It’s exam time again for many of my clients – students both young and old are applying techniques for learning.
+They may find this additional information on how to learn, useful. http://bigthink.com/neurobonkers/assessing-the-evidence-for-the-one-thing-you-never-get-taught-in-school-how-to-learn Good luck with exams and happy summer holidays to follow.

+Did you know that slacking online can be productive?
+How great is that?
 Productivity, slacking, leisure and work are subjects which frequently crop up in therapy in a number of contexts.
 They are often accompanied by large dollops of guilt and cries of too much? too little? obsessive? not enough?
-To the variously afflicted – particularly those whose work involves sitting in front of a computer – this … Read More
+To the variously afflicted – … Read More

 I see many clients who have issues related to their careers and their working lives.
 This is a relevant article well worth considering: http://blogs.hbr.org/cs/2013/08/build_a_career_worth_having.html

 It’s summer holiday time.
 Many of us have booked time off.
 We’re hoping the pressure will be off for a while.
-A time to enjoy and re-energise the batteries… Ah, but according to some of my clients, here’s the rub: we now have to decide who goes on holiday with us: mobile, laptop, … Read More
+A pressure free holiday is on the cards – time to enjoy and re-energise the batteries… Ah, but according to some of my clients, here’s the rub: we now have to decide … Read More

 I work with many couples who come to see me at various stages of crisis in their relationship, so I found a recent blog post on relationship advice from LifeHacker to be pertinent.
 The problems central to this relationship failure are typical of those which couples bring to relationship counselling.
 What I particularly like is … Read More